Skip to content

 <Pod spec information>

 The spec fields are more complicated for a Deployment than for a Pod.
-It consists of three main fields - replicas
+It consists of three main fields - replicas, selector and template.

-: This field specifies how many identical Pods should be running simultaneously in the cluster.
-You can easily adjust this number to increase or decrease the number of Pods as needed. selector
+• replicas: This field specifies how many identical Pods should be running simultaneously in the cluster.
+You can easily adjust this number to increase or decrease the number of Pods as needed.

-: Assigns a label to the Pods created by this Deployment, which helps the Deployment to identify and manage them.spec
+• metadata.labels: Assigns a label to the Pods created by this Deployment, which helps the Deployment to identify and manage them.

 Complete

-Create a deployment for a postgresql database.
+Create a deployment for the mariadb database image you used in the docker lab.
 Use the deployment template given above.
 Follow these instructions:

-and also select the same app for managing. - Under the deployment
+• Give the pod label mysql and also select the same app for managing.

 The container information template: